-Yep, this is another guide, which will help you, i hope, to upgrade your app to Rails 4.
-Before start, please make sure that you are running latest Rails 3 release, i think it is 3.2.16 nowadays.
+Yep, this is another guide, which’ll help you (i hope!) to upgrade your app to the Rails 4.
+Before start, please make sure that you are running latest Rails 3 release, i think it is 3.2.17 nowadays.
 Yes, i’m sorry, Rails 2 guys, but this guide’ll not help a lot, you have a lot of work to do, sorry! :)

 changelog (this file also may be known as

-history) of each gem to get to know if gem’ll break anything.
-Good news is that upgrading of gems is not Rails 4 specific, so you can deploy your app when your gems’ll be up to date.
+history) of each gem to get to know if gem’d break anything.
+Good news is that upgrading of gems is not Rails 4 specific, so you can deploy your app when your gems’d be up to date.

-When your upgrade of gems is complete and all tests pass then you may push updated app to your test server and after testing to the production (it depends, of course, how your system is set up).
-Then you should wait for some time (day or more) to make sure that everything works great and upgrade of libs hasn’t brake anything.
+When your upgrade of gems is complete and all tests pass then you may push updated app to your test server and after testing push code to the production (it depends, of course, which workflow and how you use).
+Then you should wait for some time (day or more) to make sure that everything works great and upgrade of libs hasn’t broken anything.
 Yes, tests may miss something, its okey, just write new tests and fix the problem to avoid regressions.

-When you upgrade gems then you should make a note for yourself where you should specify which of the gems have new version for Rails 4 and which gems are not working in Rails 4 (so you may remove them after upgrade).
+When you upgrade gems then you should make a note for yourself where you should specify which of the gems have new version for Rails 4 and which gems not work with Rails 4 (so you may remove them after upgrade or you need to fix them).
 Here is my example:

 1 2 3 4 5 6 7 8 9 10